In this article we discuss two strategies for seeding database instances for each of your ephemeral Preview Environments.

 To store initialization files (*.sql, *sql.gz, or *.sh ) in the /docker-entrypoint-initdb.d directory of your database container, you will need to mount them as Docker volumes.
 In Uffizzi, you can define a host mount in Docker Compose as follows:

-In Figure 1, a shell script seed.sh that is stored, for example, in the root of your Git repository, is mounted to the /docker-entrypoint-initdb.d directory of the Postgres container.
+As noted above, currently you must mount a directory containing your SQL dump file or script, instead of the individual file(s).
+In Figure 1, a shell script seed.sh (stored in the ./seed/ directory) is mounted to the /docker-entrypoint-initdb.d directory of the Postgres container.
 When Uffizzi creates a Preview Environment from this Docker Compose file, the Postgres container will execute seed.sh to fetch seed data from object storage.

 If your application language or framework includes facilities for database seeding—such as an object-relational mapper (ORM), you may want to choose this method.
 Whereas in the previous method an SQL dump file is loaded by the database container itself, in this method the application container seeds the database.
 An advantage of this method is that if your schema changes, your application can easily perform a migration to update the database schema.
 Database migration and seed commands can be added to your Docker Compose file using a command definition, so that your application performs these steps before the application itself starts.